 As a journalist, I report both in Latvian and in English and I have previously worked for various local and international news media organisations.

-I am Latvian freelance journalist reporting in English mainly for Germany’s international broadcaster Deutsche Welle weekly radio shows, covering various current affairs topics beginning from socioeconomics to security and history since autumn 2009.
+I worked as a freelance journalist for Germany’s international broadcaster Deutsche Welle weekly radio shows from 2009 to 2021, covering various current affairs topics beginning from socioeconomics to security and history in English.

 My background is in broadcast media – both radio and TV.